From the choices, select the fraction equivalent to the given fra... | Study Prep in Pearson+

 1

-Recall that two fractions are equivalent if they represent the same value, which means their cross products are equal or one fraction can be obtained by multiplying or dividing the numerator and denominator of the other by the same nonzero number.
+Start by understanding that two fractions are equivalent if they represent the same value when simplified or scaled.
+This means their cross products are equal or one fraction can be obtained by multiplying or dividing the numerator and denominator of the other by the same number.

 Watch next